OpenBB-finance/OpenBB/website/content/platform/reference/etf/holdings_date.md

 ---
-title: holdings_date
+title: "holdings_date"
-description: Learn how to retrieve the holdings filing date for an individual ETF using the OBB.etf.holdings_date API.
-Explore the available parameters, such as symbol and provider, and understand the returned results like results list, chart object, and metadata info.
+description: "Learn how to retrieve the holdings filing date for an individual ETF  using the OBB.etf.holdings_date API.
+Explore the available parameters, such as symbol  and provider, and understand the returned results like results list, chart object,  and metadata info."
 keywords:
 - ETF holdings filing date
 - get ETF holdings filing date